segasai/rvspecfit/README.md

 ## Interpolation methods

-By default rvspecfit uses the linear interpolation using Delaunay triangulation.
-It also support using multilinear interpolatin if the input grid is organized as a true n-D grid without gaps
+By default rvspecfit uses the multi-dimensional linear interpolation with Delaunay triangulation.
+It also supports the multilinear interpolation if the input grid is organized as a true n-D grid without gaps

 ## Other template libraries